 The Night Hope Died

-18 years after her best friend Hope Lavelle was murdered and her family made a hasty exit from town, Tory Bodeen (Claire Forlani - Shadows in the Sun) returns to Progress to set up shop despite certain people not happy to see her back.
-But Tory has always had a super natural ability, she has visions and ever since the 23rd August 1989 she has had reoccurring visions of the night Hope died and as the anniversary of that day rolls around those visions are getting stronger.
-At the same time she finds herself becoming romantically involved with Hope's brother Cade (Oliver Hudson) who has always had a soft spot for her, whilst Hope's sister Faith (Josie Davis) also returns to town and starts carrying on with Tory's cousin Wade (Chad Willett).
+18 years after her best friend Hope Lavelle was murdered, and her family made a hasty exit from town, Tory Bodeen (Claire Forlani - Shadows in the Sun) returns to the town of Progress to set up shop, despite certain people not happy to see her back.
+But Tory has always had a supernatural ability, she has visions, and ever since the 23rd August 1989 she has had reoccurring visions of the night Hope died and as the anniversary of that day rolls around those visions are getting stronger.
+At the same time she finds herself becoming romantically involved with Hope's brother, Cade (Oliver Hudson - Journey Back to Christmas), who has always had a soft spot for her, whilst Hope's sister, Faith (Josie Davis - Secrets of My Stepdaughter), also returns to town and starts carrying on with Tory's cousin Wade (Chad Willett - The Locket).

-"Carolina Moon" is in many ways very similar to another Nora Roberts' novel that of "Tribute" as they both focus on a young woman who has visions of the past and in doing so tries to unravel a mystery from the past.
-In this case with have Tory returning to her home town of Progress 18 years after her friend Hope was murdered and her father was accused of killing her.
+"Carolina Moon" is in many ways very similar to another Nora Roberts' novel, that of "Tribute", as they both focus on a young woman who has visions of the past and in doing so tries to unravel a mystery from the past.
+In this case we have Tory returning to her home town of Progress 18 years after her friend Hope was murdered and accusations of who was guilty were doing the rounds.
 And having returned to the family home not only does she meet plenty of objections from those not keen on seeing a Bodeen back in Progress but she also has to deal with the visions of that night and what happened to Hope.
-It does throw in sub plots as we learn that Tory's father was physically abusive to her, Hope's sister Faith whilst also feeling guilty over that night has a thing for Tory's cousin Wade and a few other things, plus of course there's some romance as Hope's brother Cade makes it clear he loves Tory.
+There are also some sub plots as we learn that Tory's father was physically abusive back then, Hope's sister, Faith, whilst also feeling guilty over the night Hope died has a thing for Tory's cousin, Wade, plus of course there's some romance as Hope's brother Cade makes it clear he loves Tory.

 The trouble is that when it comes to solving what happened all those years earlier and who is responsible for the death of Hope it suddenly jumps from not knowing to knowing.
-Basically it doesn't do a solid enough job of pointing the finger of suspicion yet ironically the person who is to blame is the one you can guess when we meet all the people in the town of Progress when Tory returns.
+Basically it doesn't do a solid enough job of pointing the finger of suspicion causing it to feel like it has suddenly been picked out of the blue.
+Yet ironically the person who is to blame is the one you can guess when we meet all the people in the town of Progress when Tory returns, if that makes sense.

-What this all boils down to is that "Carolina Moon" is a typical adaptation of a Nora Roberts' novel but not a very good one.
-It is almost a case that it is more interested in delivering screen appeal than the story and that means whilst the likes of Claire Forlani and Oliver Hudson look good the actual storyline ends up weak and predictable.
+What this all boils down to is that "Carolina Moon" is a typical adaptation of a Nora Roberts' novel.
+As such it is almost a case that it is more interested in delivering screen appeal than the story and that means whilst the likes of Claire Forlani and Oliver Hudson look good the actual storyline ends up a little weak.